-Pepper, a Democrat, was the representative for Florida's 18th congressional district from 1983 to 1989.
+Pepper was the representative for Florida’s 18th congressional district and was a Democrat.
+He served from 1983 to 1989.

-The chart is based on the bills Pepper sponsored and cosponsored.
+The chart is based on the bills Pepper sponsored and cosponsored from Jan 3, 1985 to Oct 27, 1990.
 See full analysis methodology.

 Pepper was the primary sponsor of 23 bills that were enacted.
 The most recent include: